DIY Valentine’s Day Treat Jars

 Grab a few glass mason jars and see how easy it is to make up parcels of treats that’ll be sure to impress your friends, partner or anyone you know who has a sweet tooth.

-- Glass mason jars from The Reject Shop
+- Clip top round jars from The Reject Shop

 - Contact paper from The Reject Shop